Clayton-Toste/Clayton-Toste.github.io/portfolio.md

 </p>

 <p align=middle>
-Spline Rail is a scirpt I made for a game I'm currently developing.
+SplineRail.cs is a 3D spline renderer written for Unity.
 It calculates a spline from control points and renders it to a 3D mesh.
-It also provides functions for fetching information on the rail to allow for riding.
-Additionally It allows for realtime editing through Unity's Editor system.
-The script also features caching spline information by using hashes to check for changes.
+It then exposes various functions for retrieving information about the spline, which is accelerated through a hash-based cache system.
+It additionally includes a suite of functions that allow characters to ride the rail, and supports real-time editing through the Unity Editor.
 </p>